-NOTE: For the standard cable length supplied with the siren see "Table 13 Number of Wires and Cable Length per Module" on page 19.
-Extension cable is also available in 10-foot increments.
+NOTE: For the standard cable length supplied with the siren, see "Table 13 Number of Wires and Cable Length per Module" on page 20.
+The extension cable is also available in 10-foot increments.
 Mounting the UV controller farther than 100 feet is not recommended.
-(Farther mounting may decrease power output.)
+(Farther mounting may decrease the power output.)